amaksymov/amaksymov.github.io/_posts/first-post/2020-05-11-first-post.md

 2. then choose your repository where is the jekyll sources uploaded.
 3. netlify smart enough to configuring, we just need's are hosting's are hosting's are hosting's are hosting to click `Deploy site button`.

-Wait for moment, and voila..! your site's are hosting and using `.netlify.com` tld, if your website wants to look professional, just buy a domain from your favorite domain store. or if you the first time, I advice using namecheap.com*(isn't sponsor)* \*based on my experienced it provides good service and have various TLDs.
+Wait for moment, and voilà..! your site's are hosting and using `.netlify.com` tld, if your website wants to look professional, just buy a domain from your favorite domain store. or if you the first time, I advice using namecheap.com*(isn't sponsor)* \*based on my experienced it provides good service and have various TLDs.

-So, what you waiting for, just create your own website for free.
+So, what you waiting for, just create your own website free.